contao/docs/docs/manual/guides/mumble.en.md

 ## What is Mumble

-Mumble is an audio chat where you can talk to several people.
+Mumble is an audio chat software where you can talk to several people.
 Additionally, there is the possibility to enter short information in a chat window.
 Mumble is usually divided into several rooms, so that you can withdraw into a room in smaller groups or as a couple.